toancontrai/fastmap/README.md

 ## Usage

 ### Basics
 The structure from motion pipeline consists of two parts: feature matching and pose estimation.
 We use the image matching routines in [COLMAP](https://colmap.github.io/tutorial.html) to obtain a [database](https://colmap.github.io/database.html) that contains matching results, and feed it to FastMap to estimate the camera poses and triangulate a sparse point cloud.
-Given a directory of images (possibly with nested directory structrures), the easiest way to run the pipeline using the default configuration is (assuming you have a monitor connected):
+Given a directory of images (possibly with nested directory structures), the easiest way to run the pipeline using the default configuration is (assuming you have a monitor connected):
 ```bash
 # keypoint detection and feature extraction
 colmap feature_extractor --database_path /path/to/your/database.db --image_path /path/to/your/image/directory